Contact:

-Definition: What is meant by construction logistics
+Definition: What is meant by construction logistics?

 Construction logistics is the interaction of strategic planning and operational execution of all logistical processes on a construction site.
 This includes materials management, equipment provision, traffic and access control, storage and space management, disposal and recycling logistics, energy and media supply, and information flows.
 The aim is to execute construction and deconstruction processes safely, on schedule, economically, and in an environmentally compatible manner.
 In projects with concrete demolition, building gutting and cutting operations, rock breakout, tunnel construction, or natural stone extraction, construction logistics takes into account not only schedules and quantities but above all equipment characteristics (e.g., hydraulics performance for the hydraulic power pack, routing of the hydraulic hose line, equipment masses), load-bearing capacity of areas and structures, emission limits, and regulatory requirements.
+Interfaces to model-based planning, permit conditions, and circular economy targets are integrated to ensure compliance and traceability across the project lifecycle.

 Core processes and tasks of construction logistics